twonoise/mightymic/README.md

 **Electric guitars?**

 Any analog input welcome!
 But if it is _UNbalanced_ (Tip-Ring, or TS connector, like most electric guitars), you'll need to recompile, search for `UNbalanced` at code.
-Please leave your feedback!
+Obviously, to take advantage of 4-wire magic, transformer is required, and it'll then provide balanced output as a bonus.

 **Disadvantages?**